aromanro/MachineLearning/README.md

 Another thing that I don't want to repeat in many places is that - unless specified otherwise - the L2 loss is used.
 The [loss functions](https://en.wikipedia.org/wiki/Loss_function) are implemented in [CostFunctions.h](MachineLearning/MachineLearning/CostFunctions.h).

+### A warning

+With the default hyperparameters, computing can take quite some time for training the multilayer perceptron on the EMNIST dataset.
+If you want to try it as it is, you should have min 32 gigabytes of RAM and a quite good processor.
+To use less memory, you should change to false (or simply remove) the parameter of the `ReadAllImagesAndLabels` call in `NeuralNetworkTestsMNIST`.
+As it is, the training dataset is increased to 5x the size of the original dataset by augmenting the data (simply a single pixel offset in the horizontal and vertical directions).
+Also you might want to reduce the number of the traing epochs.
+The project has openmp and AVX2 turned on, it will use close to 100% all the cores, when training.

 ### Some utility classes

 There are some charts displayed with Gnuplot, the implementation for that is in [Gnuplot.h](MachineLearning/MachineLearning/Gnuplot.h) and [Gnuplot.cpp](MachineLearning/MachineLearning/Gnuplot.cpp).
 As the Iris dataset is in csv files, I implements a (very, very basic, it doesn't work in general with csv files, but it's good enough for its purpose) csv file loader along with a derived `IrisDataset` class in [CSVDataFile.h](MachineLearning/MachineLearning/CSVDataFile.h).
-I also used the EMNIST dataset, so I implemented a `MNISTDatabase` class in [MNISTDatabase.h](MachineLearning/MachineLearning/MNISTDatabase.h) and some utility functions in [EMNISTData.cpp](MachineLearning/MachineLearning/EMNISTData.cpp).
+I also used the EMNIST dataset (only digits for now), so I implemented a `MNISTDatabase` class in [MNISTDatabase.h](MachineLearning/MachineLearning/MNISTDatabase.h) and some utility functions in [EMNISTData.cpp](MachineLearning/MachineLearning/EMNISTData.cpp).

 #### Simple Linear regression

 As the name suggests, it's simple.
 One input, one output, linear.
-Wikipedia link: https://en.wikipedia.org/wiki/Simple_linear_regression
+Wikipedia link: [simple linear regression](https://en.wikipedia.org/wiki/Simple_linear_regression).

 The implementation is in [SimpleLinearRegression.h](MachineLearning/MachineLearning/SimpleLinearRegression.h) and [SimpleLinearRegressionSolver.h](MachineLearning/MachineLearning/SimpleLinearRegressionSolver.h).
 The reason for having a separate class for the solver is that for the next - not so simple - models, there are several stochastic gradient solvers that work for all of them, so I had a similarly separate implementation for this particular case as well, although it wouldn't really be needed.
 I implemented the simple linear regression not only for the one input one output case, but also for n inputs, n ouptuts, it's just a bunch of independant simple linear models.